 Togged up in a borrowed wet suit, I joined my other half and his family as they carried their collection of single and double kayaks down to Caerfai beach, which is situated just outside in the UK’s smallest city, St Davids.

 The beach is a popular spot with bathers, but at high tide there is no sand left at all, making it the perfect time to head out on to the ocean.

-The boys being boys, they took every opportunity to jump out of the kayak and climb onto the cliffs for a bit of showing off.
-Eventually we had to start the real work though, and we began the exciting task of fishing for our supper.
+The boys took every opportunity to jump out of the kayak and climb onto the cliffs for a bit of showing off.
+Eventually we had to start the real work though…

-I will confess that I left the actual fishing to my boyfriends’ younger brother, as I didn’t feel confident enough to master manoeuvring my kayak and fishing – simultaneously, but I am assured that fishing from a kayak is very amateur friendly.
-Even with my shaky sea-legs ,a couple of hours of patiently floating atop the waves rewarded us with four big, glossy mackerel – plenty for the BBQ back at the campsite.
+I will confess that I left the actual fishing to my boyfriends’ younger brother, as I didn’t feel confident enough to master the kayak and try reeling in my dinner, simultaneously.
+Even with my shaky sea-legs in tow, a couple of hours of patiently floating atop the waves rewarded us with four big, glossy mackerel – plenty for the BBQ back at the campsite.

 We actually caught more than four over the course of the afternoon, but threw five back as they weren’t fully grown, and deserved a little longer in the ocean to breed.

 Back on dry land, it took me ten minutes to wriggle out of my soggy wet suit, but my efforts were rewarded by the sight of a beautiful sunset over the ocean – admired over a cold beer whilst the catch of the day sizzled away on to the BBQ.